 Qualitative Interviews: We conducted 16 qualitative phone interviews across both core user groups for each of the life insurance web applications to help us inform the redesign effort.
 Most interview participants spent a large amount of any given day working in the applications, in some cases more than 50% of the day.

-Questions centered on the participant’s priority task flows in the current web apps, what features they rely on the most and which ones create issues or frustration, as well as how the web apps fit into their overall workflow.
+Questions centered on the participant’s priority task flows in the current web apps, what features they rely on the most and which ones create issues or frustration, as well as how the apps fit into their overall workflow.
 For instance, we discovered that most participants create their own workarounds for producing and sharing the reports the web apps can generate.

-At the end of each interview, participants were asked to score the current web applications using a System Usability Score (SUS) system.
+At the end of each interview, participants were asked to score the current web applications using a System Usability Scale (SUS) system.
 This provided us with a baseline SUS score to compare against the SUS score we would obtain from testing the new concepts.

 My role for the Qualitative Interviews: